-- Managing indirect and direct channel sales from a single cloud platform that tracks sales results at the individual, group, and divisional level.
+- Managing indirect and direct channel sales from a single cloud platform tracks sales results at the individual, group, and divisional levels.

-- Increasing reliance on two-tier ERP strategies to gain greater efficiencies in material planning and supplier management, as well as to reduce logistics costs.
+- Increasing reliance on two-tier ERP software strategies to gain greater efficiencies in material planning and supplier management and reduce logistics costs.